 Studying at the Cannington Centre

 If you’re interested in working outdoors, with courses in; Animal Care, Agriculture, Arboriculture, Countryside, Equine Studies, Fish Management, Floristry, Game & Wildlife, Horticulture and Sports Turf, there really is something for everyone.
-Find out more about our Scholarships for Land-based students.

 The countryside location of the Cannington Centre makes it an ideal choice for students interested in a land-based education.
 In recent years, over £10 million has been invested in improving the facilities and residential accommodation and the resources for land-based training are now considered to be among the most exceptional in the country, providing students with state-of-the-art surroundings for learning and practising their skills.
 These facilities include the Animal Management Centre, Equestrian Centre with indoor and outdoor arena, Activity Centre, 180 hectare Farm, the historical Walled Gardens and a nine hole 18 tee golf course.